EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Results and Discussion

 \subsection{Additional Ablation Results}

 To assess the impact of key components, we conduct ablation studies on the \textit{Length-of-Stay (LOS) Indicator} and the \textit{Masked Summarization Bottleneck} size.

-\textbf{Effect of the LOS Indicator~~} We assessed the LOS Indicator’s impact on tasks requiring convergence to final states, \textit{ED Admission Prediction} and \textit{Hospital Discharge Diagnosis}.
+We assess the LOS Indicator’s impact on tasks requiring convergence to final states, \textit{Hospital Discharge Diagnosis} and \textit{ICU Imminent Discharge}.
 Failure to converge within realistic, dataset-derived step limits is counted as an incorrect prediction.
-As shown in \cref{ab:los}, removing the LOS Indicator significantly hinders convergence to a final state, reducing predictive accuracy.\looseness=-1
+As shown in \cref{ab:los}, removing the LOS Indicator significantly hinders convergence to a final state, reducing predictive accuracy.